debasishbsws/docker-in-practice/docker-in-practice-2.md

 This will display detailed information about the `my-volume` volume, including the volume driver, mount point, and labels.

-4.  `docker volume rm`: This command is used to delete a Docker volume.
+1. `docker volume rm`: This command is used to delete a Docker volume.
 You can specify the name of the volume as an argument.
 For example:

 ```bash
 docker volume rm my-volume
 ```

 This will delete the `my-volume` volume.

+### Link to Part 3

+In part 3, we will dive deeply into docker-compose, and learn about Docker networks.